🔼The name Migdal-el: Summary

 🔼Etymology of the name Migdal-el

 Many Bible enthusiasts like to view the gospels as unedited snapshots of history, but it's likely that the authors had enough freedom to craft the characters according to their literary or even symbolic roles in the narrative.
-It takes no great leap of the imagination to recognize that the role of the literary character of Mary Magdalene may have to do with a recovery from either pride or misplaced trust.
+It takes no great leap of the imagination to recognize that the role of the literary character of Mary Magdalene may have to do with a recovery from either pride or misplaced trust, but read our article on the name Mary for all the details.

 For a meaning of the name Migdal-El, NOBSE Study Bible Name List, BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names all read Tower Of God.